 But McMillen and other first-year medical students did spend a lot of hours – 10 to 12 each school day – in that dark, crowded learning space.

-Now as a second-year medical student, McMillen is among the first students to learn in a new medical education building, the Patient-Centered Care Learning Center.
+Now as a second-year medical student, McMillen is among the first students to learn in a new medical education building, the Patient-Centered Care Learning Center (PCCLC).
 Although the new building has better aesthetics and more natural light, it’s the student-focused design, features and technology that will enhance student learning and prepare McMillen and his classmates to become better physicians.